matthiasbeyer/ptree/README.md

 A tree can be printed to standard output using `print_tree`, or to an arbitrary writer using `write_tree`.
 Both functions have variants which take a `PrintConfig` that controls the output.
 Text is formatted using `ansi-term`, which allows changing colors and styles of the printed text.

+## User configuration

+By default, `ptree` loads configuration from a user configuration file.
+This allows end users to globally configure the output format for all applications using `ptree`.
+Applications can use this configuration directly, modify it, or ignore it altogether.

 ## License